johndpope/HAR-replay-swift/Readme.md

-## *Saving* HAR HTTP-Archive files from Charles / Dump your traffic
+## *Saving* HAR HTTP-Archive files from Charles / Replay your API traffic - today or years from now

 ![](787-progression.gif)